Technological-Unemployment/gatsbyv2-scientific-blog-machine-learning/src/pages/post-4/index.md

 ---
-title: wtf with u
+title: test page
 date: '2018-08-29'
-author: 'dan'
+author: 'technological-unemployment'
 ---

 This is my 4-! yes it is bro